Know exactly what is wrong with your Payload CMS codebase.

 Recommended next steps

-Concrete recommendations for each finding — what to fix, in what order, and whether the scope requires a structured engagement or your team can handle it independently.
+Concrete recommendations for each finding — what to fix, in what order, and whether the scope requires a structured engagement.

 The deliverable